vmware/load-balancer-and-ingress-services-for-kubernetes/docs/install/helm.md

 Helm does not upgrade the CRDs during a release upgrade.
 Before you upgrade a release, run the following command to download and upgrade the CRDs:

 ```
-helm template oci://projects.packages.broadcom.com/ako/helm-charts/ako --version 2.1.1 --include-crds --output-dir <output_dir>
+helm pull oci://projects.packages.broadcom.com/ako/helm-charts/ako --version 2.1.1 --untar
+cd ako
+helm dependency build

 ```

-This will save the helm files to an output directory which will contain the CRDs corresponding to the AKO version.
+This will save the helm files to ako directory which will contain the CRDs corresponding to the AKO version.

+*Step2*
 To install the CRDs:

 ```
-kubectl apply -f <output_dir>/ako/crds/
+kubectl apply -f crds/
 ```

 Note: This step is not necessary for CRDs included in the ako-crd-operator, as this will be the initial installation of the ako-crd-operator, and all associated CRDs will be newly installed during the upgrade process.

-*Step2*
+*Step3*

 ```
 helm list -n avi-system